family-adaptive-resilience/personal-plan/README.md

 ## Medications
-I repeat again that neither I nor Symmetry can give medical advice.
+I repeat again that I cannot give medical advice.
 In the UK the administrative state has taken a highly conservative approach, awaiting evidence from randomised controlled trials before recommending treatments.
 A better question is to consider as well as the likelihood of efficacy the risk:reward - if a treatment has a decent chance of working and probably won’t do much harm then some might suggest it is worth considering even if the evidence is not satisfactory from a narrowly scientific perspective.

 <details>
   <summary>Ordering and shipping</summary>